Aussie Broadband NBN Review

 Once you’ve signed up online, it could either take hours or weeks until you’re online depending on whether or not you have an existing NBN connection.
 If you’ve already got an NBN connection with another provider, you could be switched over to Aussie Broadband before you go to sleep that night.

-If you do need a technician, you’ll need to be home for them to install the NBN hardware for you.
-This usually takes less than one hour to do.
+If you need a technician, you’ll need to be home for the NBN installation.
+This usually takes less than one hour to complete.

 Heard enough about Aussie Broadband?

 We’ve got plenty more reviews on Australian NBN providers.
 When it comes to first-class value, we recommend reading up on Exetel.
 If you’ve got a need for speed, check out our Superloop NBN review.
-If you’re one of the unlucky few who still can’t connect to the NBN, there are plenty of quality alternatives on the market.
+There are plenty of quality alternatives on the market if you’re one of the unlucky few who still can’t connect to the NBN.
 Not sure how fast your download speeds are?
 Find out how to test your NBN internet speed with our tool.